Disappear101/hight-performance-server/README.md

 ![scheduler state machine](https://github.com/Disappear101/hight-performance-server/assets/105203326/b2917b73-fed5-4812-abd5-8d3471697e08)

-The idea of fiber scheduler is similar with thread-pool
+The idea of fiber scheduler is similar with thread-pool architecture.
+The tasks are submitted in callback function or fiber form to task list where scheduler uses multi-thread to fetch the tasks.
+In each thread, the scheduling work follows the above state machine.
 ![schedule drawio](https://github.com/user-attachments/assets/d4370105-31e6-4a9b-bf66-7da2cd0820cc)

 ## 6. Timer